FAQs

-We want you to be informed about Summit DD's levy, Issue 3, so we've compiled a list of the most frequently asked questions.
+We want you to be informed about Summit DD's replacement levy so we've compiled a list of the most frequently asked questions.
 Of course we welcome other questions, just contact us!
 We're happy to help.

 What other sources of income does Summit DD receive?